t8nker/raspberryPI-media-display/README.md

 This project allows you to loop videos and images on a Raspberry Pi connected to a display.
 It runs as a background service, meaning it starts automatically on boot—no desktop environment or mouse required.

+I use this code to display images and videos on a small 5 inch CRT using a rf modulator
 ---

 ## 🛠 Requirements